 The transferable points game has gotten more competitive.
 It’s no longer just Chase and American Express.
-First Citibank introduced their transferable ThankYou Rewards for Citi Premier℠ Card and Prestige customers.
+First Citibank introduced their transferable ThankYou Rewards.

 Then Barclays briefly entered the space.
 And now Capital One® Venture® Rewards Credit Card lets you redeem points for any flight on any airline — or transfer points to airline frequent flyer programs.
 And Capital One has already run its first transfer bonus mere months into the new program.

 Chase I imagine must be feeling some pressure.
 They’ve increased the initial bonus offer to a best-ever 60,000 points for the Chase Sapphire Preferred® Card, and now they’re offering to make their points more valuable when transferred to British Airways.

 - Short distance coach flights, since outside North America those start at 4500 Avios

 - Short distance business class flights starting at 9000 Avios

 - Flights to destinations where fuel surcharges are low (some destinations in Asia, South America, domestic US, Australia)

 - Infant travel since they bill just 10% of the points and surcharges for lap infants

 I’m not running out and proactively transferring to British Airways.
 I have a healthy six figure balance there as it is, and I value the flexibility of Ultimate Rewards (the option value) to choose later what to do with them based on my redemption needs as they evolve.